 When Toyota Motor Corporation (TMC) President Akio Toyoda took a test drive of the RZ, he felt it a bit during relaxed cruising.
 However, as soon as Toyoda stepped on the pedal, the RZ’s character changed, and it accelerated rapidly.
 “It’s like night and day!,” a surprised Toyoda exclaimed.

 One of the talking points is the combination of a steering yoke and a steer-by-wire system.
 Steer-by-wire requires less physical input for turns as it allows the vehicle to turn with less steering angle, and it’s more precise.
 The steering has no mechanical connection with the wheels.
 This Lexus-first feature won’t be available in the U.S. at launch, though.

-The Lexus RZ will start arriving at Lexus U.S. dealers towards the end of 2022.
+Customer deliveries of the Lexus RZ in the U.S. will start towards the end of 2022.